aomlomics/tourmaline/README.md

 snakemake dada2_pe_report
 ```

 If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file.
 A common issue is the file paths in your FASTQ manifest file need to be updated.
-Example output from the above commands is found in the directory `example-output`.

 If you want to make a fresh run and not save the previous output, simply delete the output directories (`01-imported`, `02-denoised`, `03-repseqs`, `04-diversity`, `05-reports`) generated in the previous run.